H4HWV2011/msjarvis-public-docs/thesis/00-overview.md

 # Chapter 00 — Full System Overview
 ## Ms. Jarvis / MountainShares / The Commons

-*Authored by Carrie Ann Kidd — Mount Hope, West Virginia* *Last verified: April 1, 2026 — autonomous learner debug sprint complete*
+*Authored by Carrie Ann Kidd — Oak Hill, West Virginia* *Last verified: April 23, 2026 — msjarvis-rebuild sprint, containers recovered*

 ---

 ## 00.1 What This Document Is

 This chapter is the operational narrative overview of the full Ms. Jarvis system.
-It describes the architecture, mission, infrastructure, and live status of the system as confirmed on April 1, 2026.
+It describes the architecture, mission, infrastructure, and live status of the system as confirmed on April 23, 2026.
 It is not a design document or a proposal — it is a record of what is built and running.

-The system is externally accessible at **https://egeria.mountainshares.us**, running **96 confirmed containers** in the `msjarvis-rebuild` namespace, with **6,675,442 verified vectors** across 40 ChromaDB collections, 22 LLM proxies operational, all five judge services healthy with signing keys, and all critical security findings from the March 28 remediation sprint resolved.
+The system is externally accessible at **https://egeria.mountainshares.us**, running **95–96 confirmed containers** in the `msjarvis-rebuild` namespace, with **6,675,442 verified vectors** across 40 ChromaDB collections, 22 LLM proxies operational, all five judge services healthy with signing keys, and all critical security findings from the March 28 remediation sprint resolved. `postgis-forensic` and four companion containers (`jarvis-gbim-temporal-indexer`, `jarvis-gbim-spatial-indexer`, `jarvis-gbim-benefit-indexer`, `msjarvisgis-recovery`) were confirmed recovered on April 23, 2026 after a 26-hour exit window (ExitCode 255 — ungraceful stop, not crash).

 This chapter sits alongside `00-A Read_Me.md` (the reader's guide) and `00-thesis-overview.md` (the structured chapter map).
 Together these three documents constitute Chapter 00 — the orientation layer for the full 43-chapter thesis.